 We had the pleasure of working with a lovely couple and their families from out of state this weekend.
 The couple chose to have an intimate destination mountain wedding in Colorado to downsize their number of guests and costs, but still have a romantic wedding with all the bells and whistles.
-Because I am a Colorado wedding planner, I am very familiar with possible wedding spots in the state.
+Because I am a luxury wedding planner in Colorado, I am very familiar with possible wedding spots in the state.

 The ceremony was outdoors in the meadows at Beano’s Cabin in Beaver Creek.
 When the weather cooperates, a wedding ceremony here is magical.
 A small wedding party to include a flower girl and ring bearer helped to make the ceremony charming.
 The summer breeze cooled us as the ceremony began.
 We watched the bride’s veil blow in the breeze adding magic to the ceremony.

 Cocktail hour remained outdoors with a full Seafood Bar and the signature drink of Champagne and summer raspberries.
 The cool mountain breeze continued through the cocktail hour when the guests were invited inside for dinner.